School Psychology Degrees: What You’ll Study

 - Biological Foundations of Psychology: Studying physiological psychology, which examines the relationship between our biological systems and behavior.

-- Life Span Human Development: Personality, social, intellectual and physical development and the major theories used to describe the changes people undergo through their life.
+- Life Span Human Development: Personality, social, intellectual and physical development and the major theories used to describe the changes people undergo throughout their life.

 - Theories of Personality: An explanation of the general approaches to understanding personality.